Establish a Production Schedule

 - Identify policy alternatives.
 Explore experiences in other countries that are grappling with similar issues under similar circumstances.

 - Establish a benchmark scenario that indicates the outcome if current trends continue undisturbed.
 Carry out structured analyses of all alternatives, including cost-benefit analyses.
-(The case of China is an example.)
-For each option, gauge the extra units of good outcome that will result if an extra X dollars are spent for each extra Y unit of service.
+For each option, gauge the benefits that will result if an extra X dollars are spent for each extra Y unit of service.
 Compare trade-offs in resource efficiency across outcomes.
 Identify potential winners and losers.
 Project and evaluate the possible micro-level impacts of policy shifts.

 Based on the Evidence, Develop Appropriate Report Conclusions